IsaacScript/isaacscript/docs/function-signatures.md

 ### MC_POST_FLIP

 Fires after the player has used the Flip item.
+Unlike the vanilla MC_USE_ITEM callback, this callback will return the player object for the new Lazarus (not the one who used the Flip item).

+This callback is useful because there is no way to get access to the "flipped" character entity before the player has actually used the Flip item.

 ```ts
 function postFlip(player: EntityPlayer): void {}